BayFX/CoinTicker/README.md

 * Micro SDHC card
 * USB power supply

+Assemble the Coin Ticker by [soldering](https://www.raspberrypi.org/blog/getting-started-soldering/) the display to the Raspberry Pi.

 ## Installation

 Here's how to install Coin Ticker on a Raspberry Pi Zero W using a MacOS host.